onassar/TurtlePHP/README.md

 Note that the period prompts the storage-system to store the value in a child-array, if it hasn't yet been defined.

+Hooks
+===

+Hooks can be added to the `Application`
+By adding a hook (by passing a `name` and valid callback array to `addHook`), you are registering it with the application to be used application-wide

+One example that is in use immediately is an error hook
+Any error hooks added will be run after an error has occured through the fundamental `proxy` function that is part of this framework

+The goal with hooks is to give framework-level access to non-core pieces of code (eg. controllers, plugins, modules, etc.)